hsiang-fu/hsiang-fu.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Computer Science, Ariziona State University, 2030 (expected)
-* M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Informatics (Human-Centered Data Science), The University of Texas at Austin, 2024

 Work experience
 ======